al6x/cluster_management/readme.md

       verify{box.bash('ruby -v') =~ /ruby 1.9.2/}
     end

-or you can use a little shorter notation (it's equivalent to the previous):
+or you can use a little more explicit notation with custom :applied? logic (:apply_once is a shortcut for :applied? & :after_applying):

+    package :ruby do
+      applied?{box.has_mark? :ruby}
+      apply do
+        ...
+      end
+      after_applying{box.mark :ruby}
+    end

+let's define another package:

     package rails: :ruby, version: 3 do
       apply_once do
         box.bash 'gem install rails'